Pennsylvania Route 29: Montgomery County

 From here, PA 29 continues north along Gravel Pike through a mix of farmland and woodland with a few homes and businesses.
 Farther north, the road enters Upper Frederick Township and runs through wooded areas with some fields and homes.
 The route curves northeast and crosses the Perkiomen Creek into Marlborough Township, where it passes through Perkiomenville and crosses the Perkiomen Trail again.
-PA 29 curves northwest and heads through forests along the east bank of the creek.
-The road makes a turn to the east and passes to the south of Knight Lake within Upper Perkiomen Valley County Park, heading into Green Lane.
+PA 29 curves northwest and heads through forests between the east bank of the creek and the retired Reading Railroad's Perkiomen Branch right-of-way.
+The road makes a turn to the east and passes to the south of Knight Lake within Green Lane Park, heading into Green Lane.
 Here, the route turns north and runs past a mix of homes and businesses, coming to an intersection with the western terminus of PA 63.
 Past this intersection, PA 29 bends to the northwest past more development before it turns west and runs through wooded areas on the border between Marlborough Township to the north and Green Lane to the south.
-The road turns north and fully enters Marlborough Township, heading through wooded areas with some homes to the east of Green Lane Reservoir Park.
+The road turns north and fully enters Marlborough Township, heading through wooded areas with some homes to the east of Green Lane Reservoir and northern sections of Green Lane Park.

 The route heads into a mix of farmland and woodland with some homes and enters Upper Hanover Township.
 Farther north, PA 29 crosses into Red Hill and becomes Main Street, lined with homes.
 The road continues past residences with a few businesses and bends to the north-northwest.
 The route enters Pennsburg and runs past more homes and commercial development.
 PA 29 reaches the commercial center of Pennsburg, where it comes to an intersection with PA 663.
 Past this intersection, the road runs past homes and a few businesses, continuing into East Greenville.
 In East Greenville, the route continues through residential areas.
 PA 29 leaves East Greenville for Upper Hanover Township and becomes Gravel Pike, passing between a shopping center to the southwest and farmland to the northeast.
 The road continues northwest through a mix of farm fields and residences, with industrial areas to the southwest.
 The route heads into forested areas with some development and passes under an East Penn Railroad line.
 PA 29 runs to the north of Perkiomen Creek before it runs past homes and a few businesses in Palm.
 The road continues northwest into farmland with some homes.